divin/free-audio-plugins/README.md

 * [**awesome-musicdsp**](https://github.com/olilarkin/awesome-musicdsp), "A curated list of my favourite music DSP and audio programming resources"

 * [**awesome-free-audio**](https://github.com/apahne/awesome-free-audio), "Awesome list of free VST plugins, instruments and audio software"

+* [**free-audio-software-list**](https://github.com/AprilDolly/Free-Audio-Software-List), "A list of free audio production and composition software with descriptions and download links."

+* [**free-audio-plugin-list**](https://github.com/twinysam/FreeAudioPluginList), "A comprehensive list of audio processing plugins available for free download.
+Initially made by and for /r/mixingmastering, hoping it to be made by and for everyone."

+* [**free-music-plugins**](https://github.com/spnw/free-music-plugins), "This is a list of free audio and MIDI plugins for music production"